Voxybuns/Voxybuns.github.io/nodopedia/input/shake-nodon.md

 title:  "Shake Nodon"
 category: input
 order: 6
 quote: Shake it, baby!
-Shake the console and the Joy-Con controllers!<br />Ooh yeeeah!
+Shake the console and the Joy-Con controllers!
+Ooh yeeeah!
 I'll let you know just how much you shook!
 ---
 <h1>Port</h1>
 <h2>Input</h2>